QwikDev/qwik/packages/qwik/src/core/api.md

 // @public
 export type ClassList = string | undefined | null | false | Record<string, boolean | string | number | null | undefined> | ClassList[];

-// Warning: (ae-forgotten-export) The symbol "Container2" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "Container" needs to be exported by the entry point index.d.ts
 // Warning: (ae-internal-missing-underscore) The name "ClientContainer" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export interface ClientContainer extends Container2 {
+export interface ClientContainer extends Container {
     // Warning: (ae-forgotten-export) The symbol "VNodeJournal" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)